PacktPublishing/Getting-Started-with-Taipy/chapter_15/README.md

 In this chapter, we discover how to use Taipy Designer.

-## Installation
+## Taipy-Designer Installation

-The installation process is covered in the book, you need to create a new environment and `pip install .` the file sent by Taipy's team.
+We cover the installation process in the book, you need to create a new environment and `pip install .` the file sent by Taipy's team.
 This will also install Taipy.
 For this reason, we don't provide a `requirements.txt`.
 The app also uses GeoPandas and Matplotlib, you'll need to install them as well.

 ## Unit converter app